San-Diego-Lions/constitution/index.md

 Otherwise than as is herein provided all members of the Board must be elected by the Members for a term of office not less than twelve (12) months.

+## Emergency Powers and Interim Appointments

+In cases of board member burnout, illness, extended unavailability, or excessive workload, the Board may:

+1. Temporarily redistribute duties among remaining board members for up to twelve (12) months without requiring a general meeting vote.
+2. Appoint interim non-voting assistants from the club membership to support overwhelmed board members for up to twelve (12) months.
+3. Delegate specific routine tasks to non-board volunteers while maintaining board oversight and final authority.

+Such interim arrangements shall be reported to the membership at the Annual General Meeting and may be extended by membership vote if needed beyond the twelve (12) month period.
+In cases where immediate member input is required, the Board may call a Special General Meeting.

+## Officer Succession and Continuity

+### Handover Procedures

+1. All outgoing Board members shall participate in a formal handover process with their successors within thirty (30) days of the Annual General Meeting.

+2. The handover process shall include:
+   a.
+Transfer of all relevant documents, files, passwords, and materials
+   b.
+Briefing on ongoing projects, commitments, and responsibilities
+   c.
+Introduction to key contacts and stakeholders
+   d.
+Review of position-specific procedures and best practices
+   e.
+Completion of a written handover report documenting the state of their portfolio

+3. The Secretary shall maintain a master file of all handover reports and position documentation.

+### Succession Planning

+1. The Board shall maintain a succession planning document identifying potential candidates for each Board position.

+2. Board members are encouraged to mentor interested club members and delegate responsibilities to develop future leaders.

+3. In the event of unexpected vacancy, the Board may appoint an interim replacement who shall receive expedited handover materials and mentoring from other Board members.

+### Institutional Knowledge

+1. Each Board position shall maintain a procedures manual documenting key responsibilities, annual calendar, and standard operating procedures.

+2. These manuals shall be updated annually during the handover process and maintained by the Secretary.

+3. The Board shall conduct an annual review of succession planning and institutional knowledge preservation at the first meeting following the Annual General Meeting.

 Nominations shall only be considered for those members who are in good standing and whose membership has continuously remained so for the following periods of time immediately prior to the AGM: